lf-lang/lingua-franca/xtext/README.md

 ## Installation of Eclipse and Xtext

+* Install Eclipse from FIXME.
-* Create a new Eclipse workspace, just to be safe to not mess up my other work.
+* Start Eclipse in a new workspace, just to be safe to not mess up my other work in any pre-existing workspace.
 * Install xtext in that workspace by following instructions at: https://www.eclipse.org/Xtext/download.html
 * See xtext documentation: https://www.eclipse.org/Xtext/documentation/index.html